hegoimanzano/ICASCM2025/01_build_model.md

 The expansion of the desired pore in Å. A value of 0.0 indicates no pore opening.
 The pore is always created at the center of the supercell

 - `shift` = **Optional**.
 Default: False.
-Shif the layers to ensure that the center of the supercell matches with an interlaminar space.
-Basically, you need to shift your system if the number of blocz in z dimension is even.
+Shif the layers to ensure that the center of the supercell matches with the center of a pore.
+Basically, you need to shift your system if the number of blocks in z dimension is even, not shift if it is odd.

+- `guest_ions` =  **Optional**.
+False
+Controls if guest ions are introduced in the model, substituting Ca. If True, the guest ions are controlled by the next line.
+If false, the next line is not readed.

+- `substitute` = np.array([["Ca1", "Zn", 5, 0.848],["Ca2", "Mn", 5, 0.848]], dtype = object)
+An array that shows the sustituted Ca, the sustituting element, the %, and the charge asigned to the new element.

+- `saturation` =  **Optional**.
+False
+Controls if the pore opened is saturated with water or not.
+If True, the amount of water is controlled by the next line.

+- `grid` = np.array([5, 5, 10, "Cl", 1, "Na", 1], dtype = object)